 - The use of air-tight seals on windows and in cladding

 The problem affects countries all over the world.
 It cost the Canadian building industry over $4 billion.
-New Zealand’s leaky building syndrome cost that country up to $23 billion.
+New Zealand’s leaky building syndrome cost them up to $23 billion.

 What Standards Are Currently in Place?

 Part of the problem appears to lie in how few standards there are to prevent water ingress.
 Windows have to meet a penetration requirement, but this doesn’t appear to be extensive enough to prevent the problem.
-The same goes for other building standards.
-They’re there, but they’re not solving the issue.
+The same goes for other building standards – they are there, but they’re not solving the issue.

 That relates to the problem highlighted in the Australian Industry Group’s 2013 survey.
 Those in the industry believe the current regulations aren’t strong enough.
-They don’t prevent non-compliant building products from entering the supply chain.
+They do not prevent non-compliant building products from entering the supply chain.
 Even a well-designed building could fall victim to leaky building syndrome because of this.

-Nevertheless, builders may face legal action if they don’t meet the current standards.
-They may also face civil action from tenants who’ve fallen foul of the issues that leaky building syndrome causes.
+Nevertheless, builders may face legal action if they do not meet the current standards.
+They may also face civil action from tenants who have fallen foul of the issues that leaky building syndrome causes.